In This Section:

 PhD students considering careers beyond the professoriate, Cornell Career

-curriculum that outlines a step-by-step process for exploring non-academic
+curriculum that outlines a step-by-step process for exploring careers beyond academia.

-Another resource specifically tailored to the needs of PhD students is Versatile PhD, which is an online resource for graduate students in humanities, social science, and STEM (science, technology, mathematics, and engineering) fields.
-Learn about career paths through Versatile PhD virtual panel discussions, browse the list of career options in the PhD Career Finder, and conduct a power search in the Members section to identify others who pursued non-academic careers.
+Versatile PhD is the oldest, largest online community dedicated to careers beyond academia for PhDs in humanities, social sciences, and STEM.
+Learn about career paths through Versatile PhD virtual panel discussions, browse the list of career options in the PhD Career Finder, and conduct a power search in the Members section to identify PhDs working in careers beyond academia.
 See how you can use Versatile PhD in this Versatile PhD video tutorial.

-For STEM graduate students, Cornell's BEST Program provides experiential learning opportunities to explore careers four primary areas: science policy; industry, entrepreneurship, and management; governance, risk, and compliance; and science communication.
+Cornell's BEST Program provides STEM graduate students with experiential learning opportunities to explore careers four primary areas: science policy; industry, entrepreneurship, and management; governance, risk, and compliance; and science communication.

 Click a link category to expand. | expand all